Let's Put Ourselves in Sally's Shoes: Shoes-of-Others Prefilling Improves Theory of Mind in Large Language Models: Analysis

 \subsubsection{Accuracy vs. Thought Length}

-In addition to Figure \ref{fig:acc-length}, as shown in Figures \ref{fig:acc-length-mistral} and \ref{fig:acc-length-llama3-70b}, the accuracy increase is not necessarily correlated with the length increase from CoT to SoO prefixing positively.
-These results also support that SoO prefixing does not rely solely on scaling the test-time compute to improve ToM.
+In addition to Figure \ref{fig:acc-length}, as shown in Figures \ref{fig:acc-length-mistral} and \ref{fig:acc-length-llama3-70b}, the accuracy increase is not necessarily correlated with the length increase from CoT to SoO prefilling positively.
+These results also support that SoO prefilling does not rely solely on scaling the test-time compute to improve ToM.